 Who's who here at St Philip's Church

-The Reverend Pippa Turner, our Parish Vicar, manages the services and attends the church’s main decision-making body, the elected Parish Church Council.
+The Reverend Pippa Turner, our Parish Vicar, provides overall leadership for St Philip’s.
+She is in charge of our services and chairs the church’s main decision-making body, the elected Parish Church Council.

-The Church Wardens – Peter Burney and Jamie Mangan – identify issues, such as church security and building maintenance, and ensure proper procedures are in place and that the general condition of the church is good.
+The Church Wardens – Mallindi Baldasarro and Jamie Mangan – identify issues, such as church security and building maintenance, and ensure proper procedures are in place and that the general condition of the church is good.

 Parish Church Council